 Code - OSS (headmelted) in your applications (Raspberry GUI in the top left corner -> Programming).

-It works fairly well but if you install the wrong plugins Code will take too much RAM and require more cpu power your Pi has to offer.
+It works fairly well but if you install the wrong plugins Code will take too much RAM and require more CPU power than your Pi has to offer.
 This is the reason why I temporarily ditched VS Code in favor of neovim.

 Setting up Raspberry Pi for development with neovim